Generic name: diclofenac sodium and misoprostol

 Store at 20°C to 25°C (68°F to 77°F).
 Excursions permitted to 15°C to 30°C (59°F to 86°F) [See USP Controlled Room Temperature].

 Advise the patient to read the FDA-approved patient labeling (Medication Guide).
 Inform patients, families, or their caregivers of the following information before initiating therapy with diclofenac sodium/misoprostol and periodically during the course of ongoing therapy.

-- Advise females that use of diclofenac sodium/misoprostol during pregnancy can result in maternal and fetal harm, including abortion, premature birth, birth defects and uterine rupture [see Use in Specific Populations (8.1)].
+- Advise females that diclofenac sodium/misoprostol is contraindicated in pregnant women.
+Use of misoprostol, a component of diclofenac sodium/misoprostol during pregnancy can result in maternal and fetal harm, including abortion, premature birth, birth defects and uterine rupture.
+Use of diclofenac may cause oligohydramnios/fetal renal dysfunction and premature closure of the fetal ductus arteriosus [see Warnings and Precautions (5.11), Use in Specific Populations (8.1)].